Holme Lacy: History

-The town was an estate of the Bishop of Hereford and held by Roger de Lacy, which is where the "Lacy" affix comes from.
+In 1086, as recorded in the Domesday Book, the village was an estate of the Bishop of Hereford and held by Roger de Lacy, which is where the "Lacy" affix comes from.
 De Lacy was a Lord of the manor, indicating that a feudal system was in existence during the Middle Ages.
+It was in Dinedor hundred in Herefordshire.

 William I of England had returned Hamme to Bishop Walter and in 1086 the total population included: